KristianColville1/my-profit/README.md

 ### Site Owners Goals

-- Build a CLI business utility tool for people who are self-employed/freelancers or have small to medium sized businesses
+- Build a software utility tool for small business users
 - Provide the ability for users to log in and create user accounts
-- Design it so a user can set up a mailing list to send emails using the [simple mail transfer protocol](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol)
+- Design it so a user can set up a data in ways that are unique to them
 - Build it using a [back-end language](https://en.wikipedia.org/wiki/Frontend_and_backend)

 [Back to Top](#table-of-contents)